Gr-Jeannerat-unige/macrolide-antibiotics/docs/AntifungalActivity.md

 ## Opening of the hemiactal

-Hemiacetals are not very stable (see left, below).
-The C-O bond can easily break to form a ketone and an alcool (see right, below).
+Hemiacetals (left in B) are not very stable.
+The C-O bond can easily break to form a ketone and an alcool (right in B).
 This is faciliated by the presence of a OH group, or other catalysts exchanging protons.
+The two have almost the same energy (1.2 kcal difference), and the barrier is less than 20 kcal.
+(Calcualted using B3LYP...)

 ![333333](images/Fig3.png)

 In cyclic coumpounds, hemiacetals are usually at equilibrium with their open form.

-The [mutarotation](https://en.wikipedia.org/wiki/Glucose#Mutarotation) of glucose is very well know.
-The cyclic &alpha;-glucose (36%) and &beta;-glucose (64%)), two hemiacetals, slowly exchange via the open "keyto" form (< 1%).
+For example, glucose undergoes [mutarotation](https://en.wikipedia.org/wiki/Glucose#Mutarotation), a process during which the cyclic &alpha;-glucose (36%) and &beta;-glucose (64%) - two hemiacetals) slowly exchange via the open "*keto*" form (< 1%).

-<img src="images/open_hemi.png" alt="drawing" width="500"/>

 In macrolide antibiotics of the amphotericin family, there is always an OH group making it possible to form the stabilizing 6-membered ring.
 See carbons 1 in the Figure below.
 Also on 5...

+<img src="images/open_hemi.png" alt="drawing" width="500"/>

 The active form of the drug may simply be this open form.